epw/consensus/consensus.md

 ### Basic Move Effects

-Certain moves care if your character is tethered, or how many Anchors or Inspirations your character has.
+Certain moves care if your character is tethered, or how many Anchors your character has.
 Asserting your Paradigm and impressing non-Mage magical beings are both slightly harder if you are Tethered.
 On the other hand, when you roll to help or hinder another PC, you roll +Anchors, even if you are helping or hindering a magical effect.

 {{anchorLosing a Character}}

 ### Losing a Character

-If you ever find yourself with inspirations totaling more than twice the number of anchors you have remaining, that’s the moment you’ve taken a look to see where the line is, the one that mages can’t step over and maintain their humanity, and you notice that it’s a few steps behind you.
-This character will be wrapping up, one way or another.

-When you lose an anchor or gain an inspiration that would put you over this threshold, you lose the character.
+When you lose your last Anchor, you lose the character, one way or another.
 They become something other than human.
 Depending on what the circumstances were, a character might descend into a magic-fueled rage for the rest of eternity, or they might throw off the shackles of their earthly form and ascend to a higher consciousness, just for a couple examples.
 Work with the MC to determine what happens to the character, and then if you don’t have any other characters to play, grab a playbook and make a new one.
 The MC will almost certainly bring your "lost" character back in some way through the story, so everyone can interact with… whatever they have become.

 \End{Player}